 If the transmission is shifted manually when the electric shift system is functioning, the system will shutdown automatically and the shift switches will not operate.
-To reactivate the system, turn the ignition switch to the OFF (w) position, then turn it back to the ON (\mathbf{q}) position.
+To reactivate the system, turn the ignition switch to the OFF (O) position, then turn it back to the ON ($\rm I$) position.